Walnut Creek, California: Demographics

+There were 34,251 housing units at an average density of 1,733.4 /mi2, of which 32,246 (94.1%) were occupied.
+Of these, 64.3% were owner-occupied, and 35.7% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $135,665, and the per capita income was $83,164.
+About 4.2% of families and 5.9% of the population were below the poverty line.

 Government

 City Council members are elected at-large to staggered, four-year terms, in elections held in even-numbered years.

-As of 2022, the current elected representatives are Matt Francois (Mayor), Cindy Silva (Mayor Pro Tem), Loella Haskew, Cindy Darling and Kevin Wilk (Council members).
+As of 2025, the current elected representatives are Cindy Darling (Mayor), Kevin Wilk (Mayor Pro Tem), Cindy Silva, Matt Francois and Craig DeVinney (Council members).

 County, state, and federal representation

-On the Contra Costa County Board of Supervisors, Walnut Creek is split between Supervisorial District 2 and Supervisorial District 4, represented by Candace Andersen and Karen Mitchoff, respectively.
+On the Contra Costa County Board of Supervisors, Walnut Creek is split between Supervisorial District 2 and Supervisorial District 4, represented by Candace Andersen and Ken Carlson, respectively.